Monday, September 2, 2024

 If you'd like to see a place you love added to this post, please email me at HomeschoolingInKansasCity@gmail.com!

-Happy ending to this story, and here are 23 places where you can check for books you need!
+Here are 28 places where you can check for books you need, as well as some hidden gems!

 *Some of these include affiliate links so, for instance, if you purchase something on BooksRun, I get some points that go toward purchasing my own homeschool books.
 So thank you!